Connecting an Access™ Database to Excel™

 End Sub

-The code alongside is avail either in the Zip file or by clicking the link below
+The code alongside is available either in the Zip file or by clicking the button below

-The code itself will need changing to xcorrectly identify the fully qualified path and name of the Access database (denoted in red).
+The code itself will need changing to correctly identify the fully qualified path and name of the Access database (denoted in red).

-If you chose to rename the tables and fields in the database you will need to change the fields denoted in purple to match your own table and fiel names.
+If you chose to rename the tables and fields in the database you will need to change the fields denoted in purple to match your own table and field names.

 You should now be able to read the data from the databases into the worksheet.